-And using any technology at bedtime — cellphones, TVs, laptops, iPads and video games — was linked to getting about an hour less sleep, poorer sleep and, not surprisingly, morning fatigue.
+And using any technology at bedtime — cellphones, TVs, laptops, iPads and video games (get an edge about the experience that you enjoy playing by visiting this site to get your hands on the best video games possible) — was linked to getting about an hour less sleep, poorer sleep and, not surprisingly, morning fatigue.

 The one bit of good news from the study was that technology use didn’t seem to increase the risk of attention problems.

 “Parents should have a conversation with their child’s pediatrician about age-appropriate use of technology,” recommended the study’s lead author, Caitlyn Fuller.

 “You want kids to be getting a good amount of sleep, so ask kids to shut off their technology before bed.
 And don’t let the cellphone be next to them while they sleep,” advised Fuller.
 She is a medical student at the Penn State Hershey College of Medicine.

 It’s important to note, however, that while the study found associations between technology use at bedtime and some negative outcomes, the study wasn’t designed to prove a cause-and-effect relationship.